Luigi Tenco: The inquiry

-In 2004, on TV program Domenica in, the detective who followed the inquiry, commissario Arrigo Molinari, when asked by host Paolo Bonolis, stated that he was sure that Tenco did not commit suicide and he defined his death: "a collective murder".
+In 2004, on TV program Domenica in, commissario Arrigo Molinari, the detective who led the case, when asked by host Paolo Bonolis, stated that he was sure that Tenco did not commit suicide and defined his death as "a collective murder".
 He also justified his own faults concerning the Tenco inquiry by declaring that he had been prevented from investigating properly.
-Shortly after the quoted interview, Molinari died, killed by a thief.
+In 1967, upon learning of Tenco's death from Dalida and still in his own home, Molinari phoned ANSA and declared that the singer had killed himself.
+All this took place before he had arrived at the Savoy and before the forensic team could intervene.
+Shortly after the quoted 2004 interview, Molinari was stabbed to death in his own hotel in Andora.